SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 # How to catch and fix a dependency injection issue using Sensei

-- Author Credits: Charlie Eriksen, Alan Richardson
+- Author Credits: Charlie Eriksen, Alan Richardson, Robin Claerhout

+The Sensei project itself has its own set of recipes which have built up over time, this is an example of one of the scenarios the Sensei team built a Recipe to cover.
+A misconfiguration of Guice, which led to a `NullPointerException` being reported at runtime during our testing.

+This could be generalised to many Dependency Injection scenarios where code is syntactically correct, but because the wiring configuration was incorrect, an error slips through.

-Scenario: We are learning Guice, and we keep making the simple mistake of forgetting to wire things up.
+This often happens when we are learning the technology, and we keep making the simple mistake of forgetting to wire things up.
+But this also happens to experienced professionals because, well... we all make mistakes, and we may not have Unit Tests to cover everything.

-We could...

-- write unit tests, and catch the null pointer exceptions there
-    - but some of our code is using a GUI and its legacy code and ... more excuses

 ## RunTime Exceptions from Incorrect Dependency Injection Wiring